 If you are the person that originally requested the new group or department space, you should already be a member of this group.
 You can also check to see which groups you are a member of if you are comfortable logging in to Stanford's Shared Computing environment and using the command line.

-- ssh into one of the corn machines.
+- ssh into one of the cardinal machines.

 - at the command line, enter pts mem yoursunetid (substitute your SUNet ID).

 This command will list all the PTS groups you are a member of (if any).
 Look for one that matches the name of the group or department space you are looking for.
 For example, if you were looking at the history department, the PTS group you’d be looking for would be dept_history-admins.
 If you are looking for a group, say “opensource,” you’d look for “opensource-admins.”

 How to tell if you have administrative rights to a group or department space using the web